JureSotosek/npm-to-elasticsearch/README.md

 # 👨🏼‍💻emma-replicator👬

-npm to Elasticsearch replication tool, this code base was very much inspired by Algolia's [npm-search](https://github.com/algolia/npm-search)
+npm to Elasticsearch replication tool

+*this code base was very much inspired and is modeled after Algolia's [npm-search](https://github.com/algolia/npm-search)

 ## Overview